MounikaGopinath/Practical-Machine-Learning/README.md

 [1] B A B A A E D B A A B C B A E E A B B B

 Levels: A B C D E

+# conclusion

+As we can see the Decision Tree,Random Forest, and Generalized Boosted Regression models have 87.96%, 99.91%, 99.6% accuracy,respectivly. that means the models have 23.04% , 0.09% , and 0.4% error rate.
+Therefore, the random FOrest Model is the best model between the tested models for predicting "classe" variable.